Leadership questions hit at every level, title or not. The story matters more than the seniority.

 Do I need a manager title to answer leadership questions?

-No. 78% of hiring managers score leadership behaviours in IC and grad-level interviews too.
+No. Hiring managers score leadership behaviours in IC and grad-level interviews too.
 The signals are ownership, influence without authority, and outcome, not headcount.

 What's the difference between a leadership and an initiative question?